TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

 Depending on what you plan to do, you may want to follow one of these comprehensive
 tutorials:

-* :ref:`t3sitepackage:start` is a comprehensive tutorial which shows you how to create a theme for your site using Fluid.
+* :ref:`t3sitepackage:start` which shows you how to create a theme for your site using Fluid.
 * :ref:`Create custom content elements <adding-your-own-content-elements>`
 * :ref:`t3extbasebook:start`
 * Use Fluid to create emails using the :ref:`TYPO3 Mail API <mail-fluid-email>`